iamsumit/sample-go-app/README.md

 - `task sample:init`: To set the environment files.
 - `task sample:migrate`: To migrate the database.
 - `task sample:start`: To start the sample application and its dependent services which are database, jaeger, grafana and prometheus.
-- `task sample:stop`: To stop the database container and its dependent services.
+- `task sample:stop`: To stop the database container and the service.
+- `task all:down`: To stop all the services using one command.

 ![grafana datasource config](./docs/images/grafana-datasource-config.png)

 ![grafana dashboard](./docs/images/grafana-dashboard.png)

+### Activity Application:

+- `task activity:init`: To set the environment files.
+- `task activity:migrate`: To migrate the database.
+- `task activity:start`: To start the activity application and its dependent services which are database, jaeger, grafana and prometheus.
+- `task activity:stop`: To stop the database container and the service.
+- `task all:down`: To stop all the services using one command.

 #### Message Application: